Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Conclusion

 \section{Conclusion}

 We have proposed a new generalizable NeRF method that uses explicit correspondence matching statistics as the geometry prior.
 We implemented the matching process by applying group-wise cosine similarity over pair-wise features that are enhanced with a cross-view Transformer.
-Different from the cost volume-based approaches that are inherently limited by the selection of the reference view, our matching-based design is view-agnostic.
-We showcased that our explicit correspondence matching information can provide valuable geometry cues for the estimation of volume density, leading to state-of-the-art performance under several challenging settings on three benchmarks datasets.
+Unlike the prior cost-volume-based approaches that are inherently limited by the selection of the reference view, our matching-based design is view-agnostic.
+We showcased that our explicit correspondence matching information can provide valuable geometry cues for the estimation of volume density, leading to state-of-the-art performance under several challenging settings on three benchmark datasets.